civic-data-design-lab/covidnearyou/blog/content/posts/2020-05-19-creating-best-practices-for-visualizing-covid-data/index.md

 ![COVID-19 Cases per Capita by Country from 91-divoc.com, captured on March 25, 2020.](images/image3.jpg "COVID-19 Cases per Capita by Country from 91-divoc.com, captured on March 25, 2020.")

-It would seem here that the Vatican City is careening towards anarchy at an unprecedented rate--an incorrect implication emerging from the choice of scale and normalization here.
+It would seem here that the Vatican City is careening towards anarchy at an unprecedented rate--an incorrect implication emerging from our choice of scale and normalization.

 Here John Burn-Murdoch, whose graphs for the *Financial Times* have earned praise, makes his team’s case against using per-capita rates in graphs ([link](https://twitter.com/jburnmurdoch/status/1249445458264698880?ref_src=twsrc%5Etfw)):